BBlazee/BongoCatOverlay/README.md

   Animate Bongo Cat with every keystroke while you type away.
 Perfect for adding some musical flair to your typing sessions.

 - **Bongo MAX:**
   Become the bongoest of them all!
-With customizable key mapping, dynamic window placement on top of your gear skin, and scale-aware positioning, Bongo MAX gives you an even more tactile experience.
+With customizable key mapping, dynamic scale-aware window positioning and sizing, Bongo MAX gives you an even more tactile experience.

 ---